NCEAS/metadig-engine/docs/operations-manual.md

 --set tls.enabled=false
 ```

-Note that the correct username and password must be substituted for '<username>' and '<password>'.
+*Note that the correct username and password must be substituted for '<username>' and '<password>'.*
+These values area available from the security repo at ./k8s/metadigPWs.gpg.

 The Bitnami Helm chart is described [here](https://bitnami.com/stack/rabbitmq/helm).